fabiosarts/BootCheck/README.md

 * Windows/Linux/Mac (32 and 64 bits) [Mega (link will be unusable by each update)](https://mega.nz/#!kFgCya4A!YOwQlA5nV5-ovi5Sg8uctrKjXcIiLPAGr7XMNVE9sVw)

 ## OS Support
-It has been tested on Windows and XUbuntu 18.10 64 bits using
+It has been tested on Windows and lbuntu 18.10 64 bits using Mono

 ## Mono 4.0
 Keep in mind, Mono 4.0 appears to have a bug when colors is in use, if you're using this version, set TERM to xterm this way: